Why did Metaxas not have a mass party?

 In the first place, unlike Hitler and Mussolini, Metaxas did not need a mass part to reach power.
 He imposed his dictatorship by his own means and under the acquiescence of the King.
 This was essentially different from the aforementioned European collegues, who needed a mass party to rise to power.
 Unlike them, Metaxas never needed one as he reached power without one.

-Once in power and with his regime already established, parties were again seen as an unnecessary because parliamentarism had been abolished.
+Once in power and with his regime already established, parties were again unnecessary because parliamentarism had been abolished.
 Additionally, Metaxas did not need any social base, even non-political, to consolidate his power, because his skillful government, together with the Greek people’s contempt for the way old parliamentary politics worked, proved to be enough for the consolidation of his authority in Greece.
 Not only there was no need to for a new political party, but also Metaxas accurately believed that Greeks did not want another one, for the simple reason that they were fed up of them.

 What’s more, not only he knew that Greeks did not want parties, but he was also ideologically hostile towards any party concept, to the extent of persecuting or forbidding pre-existing domestic fascist organizations or parties, even those which would probably support him.
 Metaxas did not believe in parliamentarism nor in political parties – of any kind, even of his ideological correligionists.